owiamusic/alx-system_engineering-devops/0x00-shell_basics/README.md

-This prints absolute pathname of current working directory
+pwd - This prints absolute pathname of current working directory ls - This list contents of current directory